kanidm/kanidm/book/src/repl/deployment.md

 primary will take precedence over the secondary.
 For our example we will define A as the primary and B as the secondary.

-First display the identity certific
+First display the identity certificate

 ```bash
 # Server A